vaxdata22/NoSQL-and-Big-Data-demonstration/README.md

 ## Section 3 - MongoDB

-In this section I explored working with the MongoDB database technology.
+In this section, I explored working with the MongoDB database technology.

 MongoDB is a popularly used document-oriented NoSQL database technology.